kerigyl/dawntrail-notes/Dawntrail/Ex Trials/Everkeep/Everkeep Strats.md

 **"Braindead" Strat**
 ![[Pasted image 20240704104458.png]]
-Tanks take their stacks solo, everyone else lines up (from corner with line: M > M > H > H > R > R)
+Tanks take their stacks solo (kitchen sink, no invuln), everyone else lines up (from corner with line: M > M > H > H > R > R)

-**CHEESE STRAT** (Getting patched)
+~~**CHEESE STRAT** (Dead)
 ![[Pasted image 20240703191201.png]]
 Wall does not kill.
 Everyone walks to the far corner from where the beam started, eats the damage and deals with the tankbuster and wait out timer.
-Beam will never reach party.
+Beam will never reach party.~~

 Tankbuster is a 3 hit that hits hard.
 If doing 2nd strat, easiest to have MT invuln, other tank will invuln it later in the fight.
 ___